 Accent the garden with copper

 For drastic changes that stay in step with modern trends, there are three new materials to consider including wood tile or limestone.
 Regardless, when it comes to using copper, do not limit yourself to decorative accessories.
 Instead, copper is finding incarnations as large-sized accent paneling in the background to offset gardens.
-It is also becoming popular as an outdoor alternative to stainless steel and looks fantastic unpolished when it develops patina.
+It is also becoming popular as an outdoor alternative to stainless steel and looks fantastically unpolished when it develops a patina.

 Pollinators and ecology

 Focusing on the environment is a popular choice for many businesses and homeowners, but their selections at the outdoor garden center might need guidance.
 For example, having knowledge about which plants will thrive in the garden homeowners create will vary by region.
 The amount of shade provided will also need to be taken into consideration.
 Although it was less common a few years ago, the modern garden center trends will feature plants, shrubs and flowers that encourage pollinators.
 In addition, a popular ecological trend for gardening centers is to provide local varieties of plants.

 One way to gain instant curb appeal for a dark and dowdy yard is to get a vibrant ground cover from the local garden center.
 In 2018, one of the main trends involves avoiding traditional subtle ground covers like ivy and going for a full-color floral blast.
 One of the best choices for this effect are quick-growing shade lovers like phlox.
 Available in bright pinks, purples and white, the colors can compliment or contrast easily with the home and make it instantly memorable.